pghalliday/cookbook-ce-front-end/README.md

 cookbook-ce-front-end
 =====================

-Chef cookbook to installand start a ce-front-end instance
+Chef cookbook to install and start a ce-front-end instance

 ## Depends